NetCoreTemplates/razor-press/MyApp/_pages/what-is-razor-press.md

 implemented in the [Markdown*.cs](https://github.com/NetCoreTemplates/razor-press/tree/main/MyApp) files allowing for easier inspection, debugging and customization.

-To simplify updating Markdown features in future we recommend not modifying the included `Markdown.*` files and instead add any Markdig pipeline extensions or custom containers using `MarkdigConfig` in `Configure.Ssg.cs`:
+To simplify updating Markdown features in future we recommend against modifying the included `Markdown.*` files and instead add any Markdig pipeline extensions or custom containers using `MarkdigConfig` in `Configure.Ssg.cs`:

 ```csharp